Dexter-KBD/adept_slim_frame/qmk-vial/README.md

 Since middle-click hold isn’t needed in daily browsing, I combined it with **tab-switching shortcuts** in Chrome.
 However, if you use an application that relies on middle-click hold, you may experience conflicts.
 This button does **not** have any layer function.

+Using Tap Dance, a double tap closes the current tab in Chrome.

 ---